pavelozerov/articles/semantics-of-ubiquitous-language.md

 **Figure 11**

 What else we then need?
-According to the essence of feature Mapping, the goal of such an activity is to discover **acceptance criteria** and business requirements.
+According to the essence of Feature Mapping, the goal of such an activity is to discover **acceptance criteria** and business requirements.
 For instance, based on the story from Figure 11, the analyst might note down the following initial **business rules**:

 - Amount of items added to stock equals to the amount of items customer returns
 - In case of return goods must be returned to merchant's stock
 - Customer can get refund

-So, what is the essence of feature Mapping and breakdown then?
+So, what is the essence of Feature Mapping and breakdown then?
 What modules do we talk about?
 There are **several of them**:

 - Create acceptance criteria based on business requirements
 - Create sequence diagrams as a basis for scenarios